MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/unityevents-and-animationevents.md

     ![Screenshot of the menu item trigger unity event string.](../../media/enhance-your-environment/unityevents/008-trigger-unity-event-string.png)

-    The final step here is to add the *name* of the UnityEvent you want to trigger to the **On Click()** event.
-In a more complex script graph, you might have several to choose from, each with a different name; in our simple example, there's only one.
+    The final step here is to add the *name* of the UnityEvent node you want to trigger to the **On Click()** event.
+In a more complex script graph, you might have several to choose from, each with a different name; in our simple example, there's only one: *ShowClickMessage*.

     ![Screenshot of the UnityEvent node name added to the On Click event.](../../media/enhance-your-environment/unityevents/009-add-node-name-to-onclick.png)

+1. In the remaining blank field in the **On Click()** event, type "ShowClickMessage."

+### Test your work

-1. Click the Unity editor Play button.
+1. Save the project, and then click the Unity editor Play button.
 1. In the **Game** window, click the button.
-This causes the "You clicked the button!" message from the String node in the script graph to appear in the **Console**.
+This causes the "You clicked the button!" message contained in the **String** node in the script graph to appear in the **Console**.

     ![Screenshot of the Console with the you clicked the button message displayed.](../../media/enhance-your-environment/unityevents/010-message-appears-in-console.png)

-**Notes**
+    Each time you click the button, the message appears.

+**Note**

 - With the *ScriptMachine.TriggerUnityEvent* function, you can't pass any parameters into the script flow.

 ## UnityEvents and Timeline Signals

-You can trigger a UnityEvent from a Timeline by adding a Signal Emitter, then creating a Signal Asset and connecting it to the Signal emitter, and then creating a Signal Receiver component.
+You can trigger a UnityEvent from a [Timeline](multi-room-sync.md#animate-timelines-in-unity-for-mesh) by adding a Signal Emitter, then creating a Signal Asset and connecting it to the Signal emitter, and then creating a Signal Receiver component.
 Inside the Signal Receiver, you select a Signal Asset and then choose the function you wish you call (in other words, the UnityEvent).
 This is similar to how the UnityEvents work in the Button example explained above--the same event callback, *ScriptMachine.TriggerUnityEvent*, is used.

 In this example, we created a Signal Asset named *Clicks*.